 Certain modeling situations lend themselves well to implementation in a spreadsheet.
 Indeed, any set of calculations in a spreadsheet can be considered a model.
-Usually, these models have parameters or variables whose values are unknown and assumed.
+Usually, these models have parameters or variables whose true values are unknown and thus assumed values are used.

-3.1 Stochastic Models
+3.1 Stochastic models

 In some cases, the unknown parameters are actually random variables whose value cannot be predicted, i.e., the models are stochastic models.
 Many stochastic models in finance (including real estate and insurance), logistics and engineering can be conveniently setup in a spreadsheet for simulation.
 Spreadsheets are frequently used by actuaries, for example, to evaluate insurance rating methods.
 Consider, for example, an inventory model in which the demand for the product is stochastic.
 In order to evaluate a particular replenishment policy, this value must be sampled when the simulation experiment is run.
 An experiment would consist of sampling demand for the product and applying the inventory policy over a long period of time to compute observations of the periodic costs resulting from excess inventory and shortages associated with the policy.
 These observations would then be used to estimate the mean cost for the policy.
-The experiment would be repeated for several policies to find the inventory policy that produces the lowest mean cost.
-This is a typical stochastic model that can be analyzed using simulation.
+The experiment would be repeated for several policies to find the inventory policy that produces the minimum mean cost.
+This is a typical stochastic model that can be analyzed using simulation and will be used as an example later in this paper.
 Interesting spreadsheet implementations of queueing simulations have also been developed (Grossman 1999).

-3.2 Sensitivity Analysis for Spreadsheet Models
+3.2 Sensitivity analysis for spreadsheet models

 Another situation where spreadsheet simulation is useful involves doing a "what-if" or sensitivity analysis for models having unknown parameters that are not necessarily random.
 It is often the case in spreadsheet models that modelers frequently want to determine how sensitive the performance measure is to variations in these parameters.
 For example, in a model that concerns the leasing or purchase of a piece of real estate, the mortgage interest rate at the time the contract is signed is an unknown parameter.
-The present value of each decision (lease vs. buy) will depend upon this parameter value.
+The present value of each decision (lease vs. buy) will depend upon this parameter value and the decision maker would like to know how sensitive the present value of a policy is to it.
 If only one or two parameters are involved, modelers can use the "Table" command of the "Data" menu to evaluate the performance measure when each parameter value in a collection of possible values is substituted into the model.
-Excel and other spreadsheets will support this calculation with one unknown parameter and many performance measures, or with two unknown parameters and one performance measure.
+ExcelTMand other spreadsheets will support this calculation with one unknown parameter and many performance measures, or with two unknown parameters and one performance measure.
 For example, one could vary the interest rate from 5.5% to 11.0% in steps of .5% and, for each value, compute the present value of the lease decision and the present value of the buy decision.
 Or, one could vary the interest rate and also vary the value of the property over a discrete set of values, and for each combination of these two values, compute the difference between the present values of the two decisions.